rvprg/pc/README.md

 # Programming Challenges.

 A collection of my solutions to the problems from the "Programming Challenges" book.
+(Some of the problems were solved with help from the Internet.
+In such cases there will be links within the PDF file to the original sources.)
 The list of files below are the files produced by the noweb tool.
 Please read the [PDF](https://github.com/rvprg/pc/blob/master/pc.pdf) file to find the detailed explanation of the programs.

 The book with the literate programs can be downloaded [here](https://github.com/rvprg/pc/blob/master/pc.pdf).